eritbh/yuuko/docs/docs/index.md

 `config.token` | String | The token used to log into the bot.
 `config.defaultPrefix` | String | Optional.
 The prefix the bot will respond to in guilds for which there is no other confguration.
 You can set this to an empty string to respond to all messages without a prefix, but this is **highly discouraged**.
 `config.allowMention` | Boolean | Optional, default `true`.
 Whether or not the bot can respond to messages starting with a mention of the bot.
 If this is falsy, and `config.defaultPrefix` is omitted, there will be no way to interact with the bot in guilds without a pre-set custom prefix.
+`config.logLevel` | Number | Optional, default `2`.
+THe minimum message level for logged events in the console.

 ## Properties